neerajww/aeps/docs/prep_eeg.md

 EEG_proc = pop_rmbase( EEG_proc, [-500    0]);
 EEG_proc = eeg_checkset( EEG_proc );
 ```
 11. Apply ICA to EEG_proc: The commonly used ICA implementation is the runica.
 However, this is very slow.
 There is binary file available for the same technique which is 12x fatser.
-It can be obtained from [click here](https://sccn.ucsd.edu/wiki/Binica) and the instruction there will do th needful to make it running.
+It can be obtained from [click here](https://sccn.ucsd.edu/wiki/Binica) and the instruction there will do the needful to make it running.
 ```
 EEG_proc = pop_runica(EEG_proc,'binica');
 EEG_proc.setname = 01;